 Residents of California enrolled at the CIA at Greystone may be eligible for this grant.
 To be considered, students must complete their FAFSA (https://studentaid.gov/h/apply-for-aid/fafsa) by March 2 of the year they will enter the program.
 To learn more, students should visit www.csac.ca.gov and view this video.

 Cal Grant B and Cal Grant C recipients may elect to receive the full disbursement of their "Access" or "Books and Supplies" awards to use towards educational expenses or applied to any outstanding balances on the student's account.
 By choosing the first option, Cal Grant B and Cal Grant C recipients are responsible for resolving any account balances with the institution.
-Please see your student financial planner for more information.
+Please see a student financial planner for more information.

 Depending on the state's criteria, students who have a disability may be offered assistance by their state's Department of Vocational Rehabilitation.
 Students who are offered financial assistance through this program should have their rehabilitation counselor contact the CIA's Student Financial and Registration Services Office.